o3de/o3de.org/content/docs/welcomeguide/tutor-final-package-distribute.md

 ## Next steps<a name="_next_steps"></a>

-Now that you've completed this tutorial series, you should have a basic familiarity with the Lumberyard editor and how to use the Lumberyard build and packaging tools\.
+Now that you've completed this tutorial series, you should have a basic familiarity with the O3DE editor and how to use the O3DE build and packaging tools\.
 It's time to move on to making your own game using what you know\!
 To help you along the way, the [User Guide](https://docs.aws.amazon.com/lumberyard/latest/userguide/) has feature information, reference materials, and more task\-oriented tutorials\.

-Depending on your role in game development, there are a few places that you might want to check out in the User Guide now to familiarze yourself with other parts of Lumberyard\.
+Depending on your role in game development, there are a few places that you might want to check out in the User Guide now to familiarze yourself with other parts of O3DE\.
 To help you find where to start, we've put together [How Open 3D Engine works](wg-how-lumberyard-works.md) and [Create with Open 3D Engine](wg-create-intro.md)\.